Chart Color Schemes

 Health performance in Caloundra - Kings Beach is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Caloundra - Kings Beach faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 48% (~3,419 people) have private health cover, lower than Rest of Qld's 52.7% and the national average of 55.3%.
-Common medical conditions include arthritis (12.4%) and mental health issues (9.3%).
+Caloundra - Kings Beach faces significant health challenges, with various conditions affecting both younger and older age groups.
+Approximately 48% (~3,419 people) have private health cover, compared to 52.7% across the rest of Queensland and a national average of 55.3%.
+The most prevalent medical conditions are arthritis (affecting 12.4%) and mental health issues (9.3%).

-Conversely, 59.3% report no medical ailments, compared to 66.2% in Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 32.5% (2,317 people), compared to Rest of Qld's 22.3%.
-Despite this, health outcomes among seniors are above average and better than the general population in several metrics.
+However, 59.3% report having no medical ailments, compared to 66.2% in the rest of Queensland.
+The area has a higher proportion of seniors aged 65 and over at 32.5% (2,317 people), compared to 22.3% in the rest of Queensland.
+Despite this, health outcomes among seniors are above average and better than those of the general population.

 Frequently Asked Questions - Health